Wonderful integrates with:

 Ideal for:

-Wonderful is apt for small businesses looking for affordable payment processing solutions that can offer flexibility while scaling up.
+Wonderful is apt for small businesses looking for affordable payment processing solutions that offer flexibility and cut transaction costs.

 2. Finix

-Finix allows businesses to handle payments themselves using its own payment infrastructure.
-It allows firms to design, scale, and monetise payments in-house.
+Finix allows businesses to manage payments themselves using its own payment infrastructure.
+It enables firms to design, scale, and monetise payments in-house.
 It's particularly useful for SaaS enterprises and platforms that wish to integrate payments directly with their products.

 Fee Structure:

-● Pricing Model: Pricing that is tailored to the unique requirements and volume of the business.
+● Pricing Model: Pricing is tailored to the unique requirements and volume of the business.

 ● Monthly and Setup Fees: There are no standard fees; however, they may vary depending on the custom solution that is provided.